Bajoukx/proton3/README.md

 ## Installation

 Proton3 is currently under development and not yet available on PyPI.
-To install the latest version, we recommend pulling the latest version, creating a fresh python environment and run the following command in the root directory:
+To install the latest version, we recommend cloning the repository, create a fresh python virtual environment and run the following command in the root directory:

 ```bash
 pip install . -e